These products can be sent as received in real time to email or sms -

 threatening inundation, from rising water moving inland from the

-For storm information specific to your area in the United States,
+For storm information specific to your area, including possible

 DISCUSSION AND 48-HOUR OUTLOOK

-The latest minimum central pressure reported by Air Force and
+The latest minimum central pressure reported by reconnaissance

 HAZARDS AFFECTING LAND

 WIND: Tropical storm conditions are expected within the warning

 STORM SURGE: The combination of a dangerous storm surge and the